Asquera/elasticsearch-workshop-book/src/queries/suggestions/completion.md

 Elasticsearch provides a few specific data types to support suggesters.
 One of the newer field types is the `completion` type.
 Typically document fields that contain text for which the auto complete feature should be used, are good candidates for this type.
 See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html#completion-suggester).

-In earlier versions of Elasticsearch a custom text `analyzer` was used to implement the auto complete feature.
-This is still available.
+In earlier versions of Elasticsearch a custom text `analyzer` was used to implement the auto complete feature using [edge n-gram token filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-edgengram-tokenfilter.html).
+This still can be a useful choice, for example the `completion` field type does not allow an infix search (finding the term `world` in `hello world`).
+On the other hand it requires a bit more effort and generates more indexed terms.

 > **❗️** Using the `completion` field type in the index mapping is not working with the [highlighting](https://www.elastic.co/guide/en/elasticsearch/reference/master/highlighting.html) feature.
 This means auto completions **do not** highlight the matched part of the text.